NYC Books through Bars is grateful to have the generous support of several community organizations, without which our group could not function:

-Our connection with Bluestockings Bookstore makes it possible for the books we send to be permissible by the prison facilites we send them to, as books are only allowed to be sent directly from approved vendors, bookstores, or publishers.
+Our connection with Bluestockings Bookstore makes it possible for the books we send to be permissible by the prison facilities we send them to, as books are only allowed to be sent directly from approved vendors, bookstores, or publishers.

 Here is some more information about each organization:

 ABC No Rio is a collectively-run center for art and activism, known internationally as a venue for oppositional culture.
 It was founded in 1980 by artists committed to political and social engagement.

 No Rio is a place where people share resources and ideas to impact society, culture, and community.
 They believe that art and activism should be for everyone, not just the professionals and experts.

 No Rio’s community is defined by a set of shared values and convictions.
 It is a community committed to social justice, equality, anti-authoritarianism, autonomous action, collective processes, and to nurturing alternative structures and institutions operating on such principles.
 It includes artists and activists whose work promotes critical analysis and an expanded vision of possibility for our lives and the lives of our neighborhoods, cities, and societies.
 It includes punks who embrace the Do-It-Yourself ethos, express positive outrage, and reject corporate commercialism.
 It includes nomads, squatters, fringe dwellers, and those among society’s disenfranchised who find at ABC No Rio a place to be heard and valued.